Friday, 29 August 2025

 The giraffe is the only ruminant to have a gestation period of over a year.
 15 months.

-At the same township I felt a little uneasy and not welcome for the first time.
+In the same township, I felt a little uneasy and not welcome for the first time.

-Botswana’s population is only 2,500,000 and Zimbabwe only 3,000,000.
+Botswana’s population is only 2,500,000, and Zimbabwe's only 3,000,000.
 They are both large countries with not a lot of habitable areas.
-I expected more people to be around, but was pleasantly surprised.
+I expected more people to be around, but I was pleasantly surprised.

-Six hours later; we have arrived in Mauritius and had a very easy arrival.
-The hour drive from the airport to the Intercontinental Resort at Balaclava was bump and dust free!
+Six hours later, we arrived in Mauritius and had a very easy arrival.
+The hour drive from the airport to the Intercontinental Resort at Balaclava was bump and dust-free!
 It is very lush and tropical.

 This is the view that greeted us as we walked into the lobby.